Low-Rank Dynamic Mode Decomposition: An Exact and Tractable Solution: Proof of Theorem

-It remains to prove the second part of the theorem, namely the characterisation of the approximation error.
-According to standard proper orthogonal decomposition analysis, see \eg \cite[Proposition 6.1]{quarteroni2015reduced}, the first term of the cost function in \eqref{eq:P0prim} evaluated at $A_k^\star$ is $ \| \ZZZ- \mathbb{P}_{\ZZZ,k} \ZZZ\|_F^2= \sum_{i=k+1}^m \sigma_{\ZZZ,i}^2. $
+It remains to prove the second part of the theorem, namely the characterization of the approximation error.
+The sought result follows from standard proper orthogonal decomposition analysis.
+Indeed, according to \cite[Proposition 6.1]{quarteroni2015reduced} the first term of the cost function in \eqref{eq:P0prim} evaluated at $A_k^\star$ is $ \| \ZZZ- \mathbb{P}_{\ZZZ,k} \ZZZ\|_F^2= \sum_{i=k+1}^m \sigma_{\ZZZ,i}^2. $